A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6 to level 20/README.md

 ## Foreword

 This book provides an alternate for those that want to take the Adventure Path to level 20.
 The aim is for the PCs to reach level 20 just before the final encounter with Karzoug.
 To do this it:
   - Assumes the party reached level 16 at the end of book 5
   - Fleshes out the first part of the adventure "Seeking Xin-Shalast"
-  - Increases XP and adds encounters in other parts of the adventure
+  - Increases XP and adds encounters in other parts of the adventure, particularly in Xin-Shalast
   - Generally applies Elite and Double Elite to creatures in the base book 6.
 Where those creatures were already double elite add a second creature.

-Initially this book will mainly refer to Book 6 Original.
+Initially this book will mainly refer to the original Book 6.

 ## Conversion Guide for Pathfinder Second Edition (2E)